Key Takeaways

 3. Instant Hot Water Dispensers (Tankless or Tank-Based)

-- Tankless systems (heat water instantly as it flows)
+- Tankless: heats water instantly as it flows

 How They Work